TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 7/Numbers 7.2.md

 ---

 that the princes of Israel, the heads of their fathers' houses, offered.
-These were the princes of the tribes, these are they that were over them that were numbered:
+These were the princes of the tribes.
+These are they who were over those who were numbered: